zkoolol/zkoolol/README.md

 - roblox ad scraper <a href="https://github.com/zkoolol/Roblox-Ad-Scraper" target="_blank">github link</a> | shitty ahh code that i made in like 1 hour, scrapes roblox ads
 - roblox pg assistant <a href="https://github.com/zkoolol/Roblox-PG-Assistant" target="_blank">github link</a> | this one actually is better than expected, pgs old roblox accs
 - discord status rotator <a href="https://github.com/zkoolol/Discord-Status-Rotator" target="_blank">github link</a> | simple tool to rotate your discord status

-languages i use:
-- python (1,5yr experience)
-- lua (3yr+ experience | i didn't use it for around 2 years so i forgot most stuff)
 ---
 github stats: